ucdnetsoc/Code-Of-Conduct/README.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-#### Examples of unacceptable behavior by participants include:
+#### Examples of unacceptable behavior include:
 * The use of sexualized language or imagery and unwelcome sexual attention or advances, including when simulated online.
 The only exception to sexual topics is channels/spaces specifically for topics of sexual identity.
 * Trolling, insulting/derogatory comments, on any person/group
 * Public or private harassment
-* Publishing others’ private information, such as a physical or electronic address, without explicit permission. his includes any sort of "outing" of any aspect of someone's identity without their consent.
+* Publishing others’ private information, such as a physical or electronic address, without explicit permission.
+This includes any sort of "outing" of any aspect of someone's identity without their consent.
 * Unsolicited explanations under the assumption that someone doesn't already know it.
 Ask before you teach!
 Don't assume what people's knowledge gaps are.
 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Any of the above even when presented as ["ironic" or "joking".](https://en.wikipedia.org/wiki/Hipster_racism)